-Neither company makes cheap mattresses, but they do offer a solid value.
-That said, DreamCloud in many cases will be the more affordable option—excluding the original Purple mattress.
-Speaking of just the queen size beds, DreamCloud retails for $1,600 and Purple 2/3/4, range from $1,600 to $3,000.
+With the exception of the original Purple mattress, DreamCloud is the cheaper option.
+Comparing queen sizes, DreamCloud retails for $1,200, while Purple 2/3/4, range from $1,600 to $3,000.
 That’s before applying a promo code, however.

-DreamCloud frequently (nearly always) runs deals on their website that will bring the price down to about $1,400.
-Therefore, the more realistic price comparison is $1,400 for DreamCloud and, at minimum, $1,600 for Purple.
+DreamCloud frequently (nearly always) runs deals on their website that will bring the price down to about $1,000.
+Therefore, the more realistic price comparison is $1,000 for DreamCloud and, at minimum, $1,600 for Purple (based on queen sizes).

 Purple isn’t all that fond of promoting cash discounts the way DreamCloud does.
 That said, frequently Purple will offer bundles and sales on their website to help incentivize purchases—particularly during major holidays.

 We’re not really convinced that in this case that a price comparison is all that fair since the beds are nothing alike.
 If we were comparing two memory foam mattresses that you buy on Amazon, a price comparison would be lot more appropriate.
 In any case, at least you’re now aware of what the beds retail for.